MGA Admissions Information

 - International Students: Please refer to the School of Graduate Studies degree equivalency tool to ensure you have the required credentials to apply to the MGA program.

-**If you are applying to any of our combined degree programs, dual degree or collaborative specialization, please ensure you meet the application requirements of both degrees and programs.
-For more information on our combined programs and collaborative programs please visit our Joint Programs page.
+*If you are applying to any of our combined degree programs, dual degree or collaborative specialization, please ensure you meet the application requirements of both degrees and programs.
+Applicants to the dual degrees MPA/MGA, MPP/MGA, MIA/MGA must apply through the partner institution (London School of Economics (LSE), Sciences Po or Hertie).
+For more information please visit Joint Programs page.

-Are you an international student?
-Visit our international students page for information on being an international student at the Munk School of Global Affairs.
+*Are you an international student?
+Visit our international students page for information on being an international student in the Master of Global Affairs program.

 *IMPORTANT: Once you have submitted an application to the MGA program, you will be assigned a JOINid which will be sent to you via email.
 Please ensure you keep this JOINid on file as if you are admitted to the program you will need it to log into UofT services before an official UTORid is assigned to you.

-Once all applications have been received after the deadline, we will begin reviewing applications.
-First round offers are typically made by early March, and admissions continue in rounds until the incoming class is full, at which point unsuccessful candidates will be notified by e-mail.
+We will begin reviewing applications once the deadline passes.
+First round offers are typically made by mid-March, and admissions continue in rounds until the incoming class is full, at which point unsuccessful candidates will be notified by e-mail.
 All admissions communications will be done via e-mail including offers of admission and rejections of admission, with prepared offer of admission packages sent in the mail after the email offer of admission has been sent.

-The following documents are required to apply to the MGA program and must be uploaded to the online SGS application.
+The following components are required to apply to the MGA program and must be uploaded to the online SGS application (or the Kira Talent website in the case of the Online Video Question and Written Response Question).
 Please note that you cannot make any changes to your Application Summary once you have paid your application fee.
 Also, please be careful uploading your application documents.
 You cannot make changes to them once they have been uploaded.

 Transcripts of your academic record from each university attended are required for admission including transcripts from any exchange programs attended.